paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 **Your EmuNAND MUST be the same region as your SysNAND or you will BRICK.
 If you have changed your EmuNAND region, you MUST create a NEW EmuNAND or you will BRICK.**

-**You MUST downgrade with the correct pack for your console region or your will BRICK.**
+**You MUST downgrade with the correct pack for your console region or you will BRICK.**

 #### What you need